simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_10_basic-code-examples/basic-code-examples.md

 > **Note**:
 >
-> Object scripts can be written in Java or Javascript (which will be executed by Rhino, just like the executed fields), but good practice is to use Java language which
+> Object code can be written in Java (or JavaScript which will be executed by the Rhino server-side engine, just like the executed fields), but good practice is to perfer Java language which
 > include a compilation step and ensure that the syntax of the script is correct.
 In advanced use cases that are not part of this tutorial, the use of Java gives access > to all of the classic application development tools: step-by-step debugging, unit tests, development in a Java IDE, code quality analysis with Sonar etc..

 > Examples are provided both in Rhino and Java so as you can see the syntax differences.